By Jay Rogers

-Jay Rogers is director of Media House International.
+Jay Rogers is director of The Forerunner.
 For the past six years, he has served as an editor and editorial consultant to Christian publications emphasizing reformation worldview, such as: The Forerunner, Predvestnik (the Russian language Forerunner), The Mandate, The Puritan Storm and The Champion.

 Your comments are welcome!